Pampyz/TRADING-GAME/README.md

 <h1> Theoretical background </h1>
 <h2>MDP</h2>
 The MDP (Markov decision process) is a general model of a process that develops over time based on input.
 It is central in control theory, game theory, time series analysis and reinforcement learning, amongst other fields.
 In an MDP, there is a single agent acting by selecting actions a in an environment manifested by the state s.
 The state updates after every time-step based on the previous state and action, after which the agent receives a reward.
-In general, the dynamics of a MDP are probabilistic and defined by the following equations:
+This reward is dependent only on the state and not the eventual path taken.In general, the dynamics of a MDP are probabilistic and defined by the following equations:
 <br>

 <h5>State transition function:</h5>